-The XL Catlin Global Reef Record is a research tool aimed at collating and communicating the coral reef science of the XL Catlin Seaview Survey and combining that information with data from other leading sources of ocean research.
-This free database will provide scientists across various disciplines of marine studies with a tool for analyzing the current state of the reef ecosystems on a local, regional and global scale and monitoring changes that occur over time.
+The AXA XL Global Reef Record was a research tool aimed at collating and communicating the coral reef science of the XL Catlin Seaview Survey (now AXA XL) and combining that information with data from other leading sources of ocean research.
+This free database was designed to provide scientists across various disciplines of marine studies with a tool for analysing the current state of the reef ecosystems on a local, regional and global scale and monitoring changes that occur over time.

-It has been designed in partnership with scientists from the Global Change Institute at the University of Queensland with additional data and analysis from World Resources Institute, SCRIPPS and NOAA.
+It was designed in partnership with scientists from the Global Change Institute at The University of Queensland with additional data and analysis from World Resources Institute, SCRIPPS and NOAA.

 Addressing a global issue

-With coral reefs deteriorating at the rate of 1-2 percent per year, it is imperative that we study and monitor the health of these fragile, yet crucial ecosystems.
+With coral reefs deteriorating at the rate of 1-2 percent per year, it was imperative that we studied and monitored the health of these fragile, yet crucial ecosystems.
 Many countries do not have the resources required to regularly measure the health of their coral reef ecosystems.
 As a result, there is often limited baseline data or understanding of the drivers of change across entire regions of the world.
 Without this information, understanding change and implementing management strategies for arresting the downward trend of coral reefs is extremely difficult.